lordfeck/rsru/README.md

 ## Requirements
 * Perl, at least version 5.10 and List::Util present.
 This should be available in the standard library of most recent Perls.
 * Anything that runs Perl.
-The author has tested only on Linux.
-Some I/O features should probably `use File;` for better Windows support.
+The author has tested on Linux and Windows (Strawberry Perl).

 ### CPAN Modules
 RSRU's core functionality operates using only standard library modules.
 The project goals will not require any hard dependencies on any CPAN modules.
 Future non-essential features (eg, RSS) may depend upon CPAN modules, but RSRU will still perform its core duties without them.